Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 Reykhólabúðin convenice store

-The next supermarket is at Hólmavík 57 km away and driving for 114 km is a long way to buy your groceries!
-Kudos to this lovely couple for opening up Reykhólabúðin grocery store so that the inhabitants of Reykhólar have access to groceries in their village.
+Kudos to this lovely couple for opening Reykhólabúðin grocery store, giving the inhabitants of Reykhólar access to groceries in their village.

-They have redecorated the store and here you will find a cozy little café as well.
+They have redecorated the store, and here you will find a cozy little café as well.
 I wish them all the best.

 There is a lovely little café at Reykhólabúðin

-Just a couple more things - there are two places in the vicinity of Reykhólar which I would like to mention.
-There is an authentic turf house, Barmar turf house very close to Reykhólar.
-It is the only original turf house left in the Westfjords Region, in which people lived.
+There is an authentic turf house, the Barmar turf house, very close to Reykhólar.
+It is the only original turf house left in the Westfjords Region, where people lived.

-Seeing that I am searching for all the turf houses left in my country then I was thrilled to see the beautiful turf houses at Barmar.
-In 1925 Barmar had become dilapidated but was restored to its original form in a week by the owner and his neighbours.
-In 1967 Barmar turf house was abandoned.
+Seeing that I am searching for all the turf houses left in my country, I was thrilled to see the beautiful turf houses at Barmar.

 Barmar turf house - photo taken from the road above

-See my travel-blog: A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland
+See my travel blog: A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 The Reykhólar road sign

-Even though we always got in late at night we still got the chance to have a nice conversation in the living room with other guests in the hostel.
-This is what I love about hostels, the interaction with other travellers.
+Even though we always got in late at night, we still got the chance to have a nice conversation in the living room with other guests in the hostel.
+This is what I love about hostels: the interaction with other travellers.

 Reykhólar is for sure one of the hidden pearls of nature.

-Reykhólar is located some 228 km away from Reykjavík which is a 3-hour-drive.
-To reach this area you can rent a car in Reykjavík and make Reykhólar your first overnight stay.
+To reach this area, you can rent a car in Reykjavík and make Reykhólar your first overnight stay.

 Have a lovely time at Reykhólar :)